Russell Tovey: Personal life

-Russell is openly gay.
-During his adolescent years, Tovey's family had difficulty accepting his sexual orientation.
+Tovey is gay.
+During his adolescent years, his family had difficulty accepting his sexual orientation.
 Although he says he came out to himself when he was 15 or 16, he came out to his parents when he was 18.
 Tovey and his father subsequently had a serious disagreement, with his father suggesting that, had he known earlier, he would have asked Tovey to take hormones or undergo some other medical treatment to "fix the problem".
 Tovey says his parents were deeply concerned about the possibility he might contract HIV, which might have contributed to the disagreement.
 The birth of Tovey's nephew Nathan in October 2004 helped them mend their relationship.

+From 2016, Tovey was in a relationship with rugby player and coach Steve Brockman.
+In March 2018, Tovey revealed the pair were engaged to be married, however, by June 2018, he confirmed they had split up.
+They reunited, but by 2023, it appeared they had broken up again.

 In 2015, Tovey was the subject of public criticism from the LGBT+ press regarding comments he made about effeminate gay men.
-In his interview with Tom Lamont of The Observer, the actor stated that his schooling made him feel as though he "had to toughen up", going on to say "If I'd have been able to relax, prance around and sing in the street, I might be a different person now."
+In his interview with Tom Lamont of The Observer the actor stated that his schooling made him feel as though he "had to toughen up", going on to say "If I'd have been able to relax, prance around and sing in the street, I might be a different person now."
 Much of the criticism centred on what was perceived to be a passive criticism of effeminate gay men, with Tovey saying that "I thank my dad for that, for not allowing me to go down the path."
 Tovey later apologised for the remarks and suggested they did not reflect his views.

-Tovey was reported to be dating former porn star and rugby coach Steve Brockman beginning in early 2016.
-They became engaged in February 2018 but separated in June of the same year.
-They reconciled in 2019 and, as of 2023, are still together.
+In November 2025, Tovey announced he had become a member of the Green Party of England and Wales.